darkclouds2357/document-and-research/microservices/how_to_let_microservices_fail-succesfully.md

 Have you seen any of these failure strategies creeping into projects you've been on?

-Maybe even by chance used when yourself.
+Maybe even by chance used by yourself.
 We've all been there probably.
 And what happened, what were the results?

 Maybe also consider that secret ending.